ChristophReich1996/ECG_Classification/README.md

 ### Used Packages and Implementations

-ECG-AttNet is implemented with [PyTorch](https://pytorch.org/) 1.8.1 and [Torchaudio](https://pytorch.org/audio/stable/index.html) 0.8.1.
+ECG-DualNet is implemented with [PyTorch](https://pytorch.org/) 1.8.1 and [Torchaudio](https://pytorch.org/audio/stable/index.html) 0.8.1.
 All required packages can be seen in the [`requirements.txt`](requirements.txt) file.
 For the Pade Activation Unit the [implementation (cuda extension) from the authors](https://github.com/ml-research/pau) were adopted [1].